cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 troubleshooting, storage and reporting.

 ELK acronyms three open source projects: Elasticsearch, Logstash, and Kibana.

-"Elasticsearch is a search and analytics engine.
-Logstash is a server-side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a stash like Elasticsearch.
-Kibana lets users visualize data with charts and graphs in Elasticsearch" [@hid-sp18-410-ELKBlog].
-ELK is one of the most scalable solutions in field of reporting and indexing where Elastic search is an indexing and database kind of service and Logstash works more like a tool for logging everything feeding it to Elastic search for
+> ``Elasticsearch is a search and analytics engine.
+Logstash is a
+> server-side data processing pipeline that ingests data from multiple
+> sources simultaneously, transforms it, and then sends it to a stash
+> like Elasticsearch.
+Kibana lets users visualize data with charts and
+> graphs in Elasticsearch'' [@hid-sp18-410-ELKBlog].

+ELK is one of the most
+scalable solutions in field of reporting and indexing where Elastic search is an indexing and database kind of service and Logstash works more like a tool for logging everything feeding it to Elastic search for